holdenweb/textual_labelset/README.md

 The `TagSetSelector` lets you maintain two TagSets, one showing the the selected tags and the other showing other tags available for selection.
-Clicking on a tag moves it from it's present location to the other set.
+Clicking on a tag moves it from one set to the other.

 As you might expect there's also a `FilteredTagSetSelector`, which uses `FilteredTagSet`s for the values.
-The assumption here was that many more items would remain unselected than _be_ selected,
+The filtered variants are especially useful when tags must be selected from an intractably large set.

 ### Python API